Taupo International Motorsport Park: The circuit

 The track includes four alternative configurations (consisting of 3.400 km, 3.321 km, 2.200 km and 1.300 km), two separate pit areas, a three-story pit lane complex with 32 ground floor pit garages that is currently under construction.
 The track also features an NHRA standard 830 m long, 17 m wide dragstrip with full capacity viewing for 10,000.
 The motor racing circuit has various licences ranging from National Grade 1 Motorsport Licence, FIA Grade 2 Motorsport Licence and International Motorcycling Safety Standards depending on which track configuration.
 A1 Team Ireland's driver Adam Carroll commented that the track has few bumps and is technical and tight.

-Lap Records
+Lap records

 The unofficial all-time track record is 1:14.072, set by Nico Hülkenberg on the qualifying of 2006–07 A1 Grand Prix of Nations, New Zealand.
-The official race lap records at the Taupo International Motorsport Park are listed as:
+As of April 2025, the fastest official race lap records at the Taupo International Motorsport Park are listed as:

+Other events

+In a break from the usual open-road courses, Athletics New Zealand selected the Taupo Motorsport Park as the venue for 2024 New Zealand Road Relay Championships.